Porcelain Crowns (Caps)

-A porcelain crown, also known as caps, can be sculpted to closely imitate the look of natural tooth enamel, while implementing strength and elasticity.
+A porcelain crown, also known as a cap, can be sculpted to closely imitate the look of natural tooth enamel, while implementing strength and elasticity.
 Porcelain crowns are recommended when recreating the shape and function of a damaged tooth, since it replaces the entire external portion of the tooth down to the gum level.

 Why choose Porcelain Crowns?